 Society is full of noise, and everyone has an opinion.
 People speak out against injustice and fight for human rights.
 Many use their voice loudly because they believe that it is the loudest that gets results.
 Many believe that being a quiet and gentle spirit means getting overrun by strong opinions or those being the loudest.

-Even being weak in the when faced with adversity; there’s an implicit assumption that loudness creates response: anger seems ubiquitous (such as the trash talking that occurs on a sport field).
+Even being weak when faced with adversity, there’s an implicit assumption that loudness creates a response: anger seems ubiquitous (such as the trash-talking that occurs on a sports field).
 David, however, proved this assumption wrong when he killed Goliath — strength does not equate with success or who can be the loudest.

 Is it possible that this society is lacking in gentleness?
-Impatience fuels the flames for road rage.
+Impatience fuels the flames of road rage.
 The cashier’s face twists with annoyance as he rings up your groceries.
-You turn to a demand and get what you want, forgetting politeness along the way.
-Your children are crying because they failed an exam or missed their goal; instead of comforting them gently like we should, we lash out at our kids saying, “I told you so.”
+You turn to demand and get what you want, forgetting politeness along the way.
+Your children are crying because they failed an exam or missed their goal; instead of comforting them gently as we should, we lash out at our kids, saying, “I told you so.”

 What the Church Says about Having a Gentle and Quiet Spirit

 The church tends to focus on outward behavior.
 And this isn’t because they don’t care about the inward hearts of men and women.
 It’s a residue leftover from our lives before Christ, but “God is not unjust; he will not forget your work” (Hebrews 6:10).